Virginia-iGEM/generator-igemwiki/README.md

 # generator-igemwiki

+## Archive Notice

+My understanding is that iGEM is moving towards GitLab and away from the original wiki system.
+As a result, this tool is likely no longer useful.
+Placing it in the archive if anyone still needs to use it for whatever reason.

+## Summary

 This tool is heavily inspired by Julian Mazzitelli's (iGEM Toronto 2016) [generator-igemwiki](https://github.com/igemuoftATG/generator-igemwiki), uses much of his code, builds on much of his work, and is an attempt at providing a stable and easily community-maintained package.
 Shout-out to Julian for making this tool a possibility and being an overall awesome guy.

-## Call for Maintainers!

-As iGEM is a 1-year thing, this generator is no longer being updated.
-I will push minor bugfixes on request (which I'm doing for Virginia 2019's team).

-If you are interested in maintaining this package, send me an email at dtc9bb@virginia.edu.
-The advanced template could use a generic version that isn't just a copy of our wiki repository.
-Most of the work that needs to be done is on [igem-wikibrick](https://github.com/Virginia-iGEM/igem-wikibrick).

 ## Description